AFriemann/cph/readme.md

 - find a suitable name which is not used yet
 - better key algorithm (bits & bytes ftw!)
-  -> p_i = p_i + |p|*i in string to int array conversion would fix the
-  repetetive key problem
-  -> injective or bijective function for encryption.
-  -> encrypt the profile name with password?
-RSA?
 - windows and osx compatibility
 - specify alphabet (many services don't accept special characters)
 - qt version
-- config file and wizard
+- config file and wizard?
 - variable clipboard timeout
 - file reading and handling
 - more input strings